yicheng-w/Marginalia/README.md

 ###Summary
 This is a chrome extension used to annotate articles.
-There are many extensions and webapps that allows people to take notes on articles, however, almost none of them allows for annotation.
+There are many extensions and webapps that allow people to take notes on articles.
+However, almost none of them allow for annotation.
 With this extension, you can freely markup the text as well as take general notes on a side panel.

 ###Features:

-- Reformats articles in ad-free, easy to read manner
+- Reformats articles in an ad-free, easy to read manner

-- Allows users highlight/comment on the article
+- Allows users to highlight/comment on the article

-- Allows users to take general note on the side
+- Allows users to take general notes on the side

 - Allows users to save their annotated article in an account on the cloud